9 a.m. - 9 p.m., Pride of Kansas Building

 Open from 10:00 a.m. until dark, located at 20th Ave. and Fort Scott Blvd.

 Students will be able to see and learn facts about animals not native to Kansas.
 Short descriptions are provided on each animal.
-This is an interactive area where children can touch the animals, including kangaroos, goats, ostriches and zebras.
+This is an interactive area where children can touch and feed the animals, including kangaroos, goats, ostriches and zebras.
 Remember, after petting the animals to Wash Your Hands!

 For more information contact: Joe Hedrick, 620-422-3296.

 Ferris Wheel ABC

 The Kansas State Fair is filled with wonder–and words that start with every letter of the alphabet.
 Ferris Wheel ABC is a fun and creative word game, where students can excitedly search the fairgrounds for items that begin with each letter.
 When they complete their game cards, you can swing by the Education Information Center to grab a prize.
 Get a copy at the Education Center or download a printable copy of Ferris Wheel ABC here.